-Look at p 253: is there anything about the information on this page that strikes you as odd, unusual, unexpected, confusing?
+Look at p 371, below: is there anything about the information on this page that strikes you as odd, unusual, unexpected, confusing?

-The case is called Regina v Secretary of State for Transport ex p Factortame Limited and Others and it is being heard in the Court of Appeal.
+The case is called R v Secretary of State for Transport ex p Factortame Limited and Others and it is being heard in the Court of Appeal.
 It is on appeal from the first instance court, the Queen's Bench Divisional Court, and it is an action for judicial review.
 The Secretary of State for Transport has powers that will result in the ending of the applicant's ability to apply for a licence to fish.
-The applicants want the legislation and the power of the Secretary of State reviewed in the light of their assertion that the action is based on the authority of domestic legislation that conflicts with European Community law.

-The next 25 pages of the Court of Appeal report set out the judgment in the Divisional Court of the Queen's Bench by Neill LJ.
+The applicants want the legislation and the power of the Secretary of State reviewed in the light of their assertion that the action is based on the authority of domestic legislation that conflicts with EC law.
+After stating this the next 81 paragraphs of the Court of Appeal report set out the judgment in the Divisional Court of the Queen's Bench by Neill LJ.
 This is in the High Court and, from this information, it is realised that this must be the report of the judgment in the original hearing.
 A student who is not properly reading, and thinking about, the heading could miss this and think that they are reading the Court of Appeal judgment.
 This judgment in the Queen's Bench Division is going to be where the initial recounting of the facts is to be found.
+This is an excellent lesson in reading for detail.

-NOTE: it's worth remembering that this version of the facts is the judge's version.
+Note: it is worth remembering that this version of the facts is the judge's version.
 This is the official, influential version.
 In this case, as it turned out, the facts were not disputed.
 In cases where the facts are disputed, the judge decides which is the 'true' version.
+An exercise of power.

-Practical exercise before moving on
+• Practical exercise before moving on

 Now locate the facts, read them, underline any points, make notes and write a concise summary of the facts.
-No more that 25 lines.
-Now check your summary of the facts against the summary at the end of this chapter:
+No more than 25 lines.
+Now check your summary of the facts against the summary at the end of this chapter in section 9.5.1, below:

-- have you missed out any facts?
-If so how did that happen?; - have you more facts than in the summary?
-Why did you add in facts not in the summary?; - is your summary longer than 25 lines?
+- o Have you missed out any facts?
+If so how did that happen? - Have you more facts than in the summary?
+Why did you add in facts not in the summary? - o Is your summary longer than 25 lines?
 Why is this the case?